procore/documentation/oauth/oauth_client_credentials.md

 }
 ```

-## Using Developer Managed Service Accounts with MPZ
+## Using Developer Managed Service Accounts with MPR

-If you intend to use DMSAs with Multiple Procore Zones (MPZ), you _must_ include the `Procore-Company-Id` request header when making calls to the `/rest/v1.0/me` or `/rest/v1.0/companies` endpoints.
+If you intend to use DMSAs with Multiple Procore Zones (MPR), you _must_ include the `Procore-Company-Id` request header when making calls to the `/rest/v1.0/me` or `/rest/v1.0/companies` endpoints.

 Here is a cURL example showing a call to `GET /rest/v1.0/me`: